 (h) Buyer shall be responsible for all Railroad Charges at destination for the unloading of rail cars.

-(i) Buyer shall be responsible for all railroad line haul freight charges and fuel surcharges from origin to destination and for all diversion charges.
+(i) Buyer shall be responsible for all railroad line haul freight charges and fuel surcharges from origin to destination and for all Diversion charges.

 (j) Seller shall use commercially reasonable efforts to deliver the Contract Quantity of Product for a Month in accordance with the shipping dates requested by Buyer for such Month.
 Seller shall have no liability to Buyer for failing to meet such requested shipping dates, except for Railroad Charges under (f).